-For a better assimilation and direction by this manual is primordial for the reader to understand the Cameroonian Justice system whose perculiarity lies in the fact that it is a dual legal system.
+For a better assimilation of this manual, it is primordial for the reader to understand the Cameroonian Justice system whose peculiarity lies in the fact that it is a dual legal system.
+These violations breach both Cameroonian national laws and international human rights laws that bind the Cameroonian government.